RohanVDvivedi/TupleIndexer/README.md

-# Row oriented Tuple Indexer
+# TupleIndexer
 A c library that enables you to build a bplus_tree (a b+ tree) for your data, over a data store accessible in fixed sized pages (either persistent or non-persistent store).
-The tuple is laid out as per specifications of SimpleTupleStorageModel library.
+The tuple is laid out as per specifications of TupleStore library.

 Note:
  * persistent storage using bufferpool library (not implemented yet).